 Pine Nut – Prosperity – Pioneer of Nuts (Ace of Pentacles)

 Genus: Pinus – Family: Pinaceae

 Pine nut signals a time of prosperity in our life.
 It encourages us to open up to new ideas and sources of inspiration se we may create with fresh eyes and a renewed spirit.

 In Europe, the most common source of pine nuts is the Stone pine, Pinus pinea, which has been a wild food source since 10,000 BCE and cultivated for over 6,000 years.
 Stone pines, native to the Mediterranean region are called pinoli in Italian.
 They are an essential ingredient in Italian dishes, pesto and desserts.

-In the United States, pine nuts are primarily harvested by Native Americans such as the: Shoshone, Navajo, Hopi and Washoe.
-Treaties in Nevada were negotiated that guaranteed Native Americans’ the right to harvest pine nuts.
-Pinus edulis, native to New Mexico and Colorado produces larger nuts.
-The Navajo used them as currency during the trading post era.
-Their hard, outer shells were also used as beads for traditional regalia and jewelry.
+In the United States, pine nuts or pinon are primarily harvested by Native people in the American Southwest.
+Treaties were negotiated that guaranteed Native Americans the right to forage and harvest pine nuts.
+Pinon come from two species of pine tree, Pinus edulis and Pinus monophylla.
+They were used as currency during the trading post era and as beads for special occasions and jewelry.

 Message: The pine nut reminds us that life is a precious treasure.
 This is a time of abundance when an unexpected gift may come our way that could manifest in many forms.
 As we receive these gifts it is important that we honor where they came from and the sacrifices that were made along the way.
 Living in reciprocity with our natural world means honoring the gifts we receive by giving back or carrying it forward.

 Challenge: An opportunity we were counting on may fall through or we may be spending more than we can afford.
 This could also indicate an unhealthy obsession with wealth and power, which leads to greed and over consumption.